xaratustrah/e82_time2root/README.md

 	./visualizer stack input_filename.root

 The former allows for individual plotting of the histograms, while the keyword **stack** in the latter  causes a plot of stacked histograms made of as many of the 4 CSV channels available.

+### Additional Tools

+#### read_iqt

+This is the old read_iqt program that was in use in previous years and has been provided for convenience here, because it shares most of the code.

+#### Comparison tool

+This code compares the speed of the two different multi-taper implementations.